 If you are not able to make the hearing, then you need to contact the DMV within 10 working days of the date.
 The DMV may make exceptions for those who did not cause the delay and attempted to prevent it.
 The hearing will progress even if you do not show up.

 Tough Representation from Our Firm

-At The Law Office of Peter Berlin, our Beverly Hills DUI lawyers have extensive experience in dealing with administrative hearings and DUI cases.
+At The Law Office of Peter Berlin, we have extensive experience in dealing with administrative hearings and DUI cases.
 We are prepared to aggressively fight on your behalf, because we want to make sure your rights are protected at all times.
 With over 15 years of experience, you can be confident in our team’s ability to provide effective legal defenses for your DUI case.
 Give us a call at any time, as we are available 24/7 to meet your needs.
 Take advantage of your free consultation now!